bguthrie/bguthrie.github.io/content/post/thoughtworks-and-the-invention-of-modern-software-engineering/index.md

 This matters for a couple of reasons.
 First, it marks the first real break from the leadership culture of its founder.
 Second, that break matters because Thoughtworks’ way of working was deeply weird, and the innovations that weirdness made possible have had an outsize impact on the software industry.
 My goal is to describe how it worked, and why you should care.

 This is personal for me.
-I worked there for six years, made many friends, and have gone on to lead technology teams and start several firms since.
+I worked there for six years (2007-2013), made many friends, and have gone on to lead technology teams and start several firms since.
 I’m thoroughly convinced that, in its structure, aims, and ways of thinking about the world, it was unlike any other technology company in the industry in both culture and impact.

 ## Why this matters